Video-streaming service Netflix gives you a vast number of films, TV shows and documentaries to choose from – and that can be a problem.

 Never fear; we've rifled through the Netflix catalogue to bring you our top picks, from chucklesome comedies to action-packed adventures.
 Let Stuff be your guide on your cinematic odyssey.

-Having conquered cinemas with its ever-growing roster of superheroes, Marvel Studios has turned its attention to the small screen with Daredevil.
 Blind lawyer Matt Murdock (Boardwalk Empire’s Charlie Cox) turns crime-fighter by night, taking on the slum lords and gangsters that populate Hell’s Kitchen – but where the Avengers sketches in its four-colour heroics with a broad brush, Daredevil’s vigilantism is painted in shades of grey.

 Making the most of its extended running time, the show’s able to show the wider consequences of its hero’s actions – not all of which are positive.
 And as of 18 March 2016, there's a second series of the show to watch, introducing new Marvel stalwarts to Murdock's murky world in the shape of Elektra and The Punisher.

 Toy Story Trilogy